amckennafoster/nbidata/docs/workflow/workflow.md

 ## Preparing for Upload

 Once a year, the NBI committee member designated as the *Uploader* assembles all the submissions from the previous grant period.
 The Uploader also checks for data that has expired embargo dates, contacts those researchers to get permission to publish, and adds those datasets to the current submission set.
 After making sure there are either metadata submissions or an existing Zenodo page for every file ready for upload, the Uploader is ready to begin the upload process.
+Details for this preparation process are <a href="{{site.baseurl}}/upload">here</a>.

 ## Uploading